Interjurisdictional Support Orders

 (When one person lives outside BC)

 British Columbia has reciprocal agreements with all the Canadian provinces and territories, and with several foreign countries.
-These are 'reciprocating jurisdictions'.
+These are known as 'reciprocating jurisdictions’, see the list below.
 This means that BC and each of the 'reciprocating jurisdictions' have agreed to recognize the family support (maintenance) orders and agreements made in the other place.
 An order or written agreement made in one place is 'good' in the other.

 , which is called 'ISO' for short.
 Each of the reciprocating jurisdictions has very similar ISO laws.
 Using ISO, you can apply for a support order in one of the reciprocating jurisdictions without having to go there.
 You can also apply to change an existing support order.
 A person in one of the reciprocating jurisdictions can do the same thing.
 The person making the application does not usually have to go to court – the respondent (the person in the reciprocating jurisdiction) goes to court to respond to the application.